 Dining at Eckerd College is provided by Bon Appétit, a national leader in fresh, natural, made from scratch meals.
 There are three places to eat on campus: the cafeteria, the Triton Pub, and the CEC café.
 There is also a new coffee shop available to students.
 The food options at each location vary on a daily basis.
 Students choose from four meal plan tiers prior to the school year, based upon how many meals they foresee consuming.

 The Office of Student and Family Relations sends news and information to parents regularly and the Parent Council sends a newsletter to families once each semester.
 Upcoming events and ways to get involved are highlighted in these communications.
 The Office of Admission also utilizes parents through Eckerd Connect, a program implemented in order to use parents and alumni to inform prospective students and families about their personal Eckerd experience.
 Parents are encouraged to attend regional events, share information about Eckerd with local high schools, and share internship and employment information with Career Services.
-For more information on how to get involved, see the Parent Council links on this page or visit the Eckerd Connect website.
+For more information on how to get involved, visit the Parent Council page.

 The Service Learning office continually hosts events throughout the year that students can sign up for and participate in.
 During Autumn Term, Service Learning hosts Eckerd's Into the Streets, which is a community service day for all students.
 Service learning trips, both abroad and domestic, are offered during spring break.
 There are approximately 10 student-run clubs who also host their own community service projects and advertise throughout campus to promote student involvement.
 A senior year course, Quest for Meaning, incorporates a service learning component.